rjz/Spark-Achilles/readme.md

-Achilles
+achilles
 ========

 It's like AJAX, but...it's different.
-To encourage recycling and minimize the amount of spaghetti in your code, Achilles provides a server-side interface for describing client-side behaviors.
+To encourage accessibility while minimizing the amount of spaghetti in your code, achilles provides a server-side interface for describing client-side behaviors.

 ### Real quickly,

+Under achilles your application&mdash;forms, validation, almost *everything*&mdash; resides on the server.

-On the server, Achilles checks to see if it's supposed to respond to an AJAX request.
-If it is, it might respond by telling the client to log a message:
+Call achilles in your controller functions to allow it to provide a response to an AJAX request.
+If the controller is being called via AJAX, you might have achilles respond by telling the client to log a message:

 	if( $this->achilles->use_achilles() ) {
 		$this->achilles->log('hello, world!')->flush();